 Have you downsized after already raising your first family?
 Do you have adequate space in your home for a child who will need a room?

 Is there anything on your criminal record that a background check might bring to light that may disqualify you from adopting?

 Can you provide a loving, nurturing, and safe home for a child?

 If you answered favorably to the above questions, then you are on the right track.

 This does not mean, however, that an older couple would not be selected by a birth mother.
-This simply means that older adoptive parents tend to be on the waiting list for a longer period of time.
+This simply means that older adoptive parents tend to be on the waiting list for a longer period.

 You may want to think about all of your adoption options to give yourself the best chances of achieving your adoption wish.

 Since adopting a newborn or infant would be more challenging for you, l would also entertain the foster care route.

 Becoming a foster care parent has some wonderful advantages.
 Be prepared, however, that the children in the foster care system will likely be older.